 This is a proven fact as non-weighted keys don’t allow for dynamics.
 Some musical pieces require you to play soft and then to play loud, you can’t really do this on a cheaper keyboard.
 When you play the keys louder, sure they might play louder on a keyboard, however, you’re not getting used to how hard or soft you should be playing.

-Click here to view my favorite educational piano apps in 2019.
+Click here to view my favorite educational piano apps.

 I would recommend finding a keyboard that allows you to adjust the keys.
 You can find these on the market and they make a difference when it comes to dynamics.